darklang/docs/docs/getting-started-tutorial.md

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_10.48.51_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_10.48.51_AM.png)

 5. Now let's make our datastore.
-From the side bar or the omnibox, create a new datastore called "requests" and give it two field names.
+From the sidebar or the omnibox, create a new datastore called "requests" and give it two field names.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_10.49.55_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_10.49.55_AM.png)